Muramasa: The Demon Blade: Release

 The game was published in Europe by Rising Star Games alongside other Marvelous products including Valhalla Knights: Eldar Saga and Arc Rise Fantasia.
 The English translation was carried over from the North American version, although the English language version underwent regional adjustment, and some minor faults were corrected.
 The game was also translated into French, Italian, German and Spanish, which made using the original translation more practical than creating a new one.
 Originally scheduled for November 2009, it was first shifted into 2010, then moved back into 2009.
-The game released in Europe on November 6 of that year.
+The game was released in Europe on November 6 of that year.
 Upon release in the United Kingdom, most retailers did not stock it: this was put down to a general attitude that it would not sell like prevalent franchises or games from mainstream genres.
-The game released in Australia on December 3, 2009.
+The game was released in Australia on December 3 the same year.

 Muramasa Rebirth

 Muramasa Rebirth, released in Japan under its original title of Oboro Muramasa, is a port of Muramasa developed by Vanillaware for the PlayStation Vita.
 According to its development team, the Vita was chosen as the port's platform over the more commercially successful Xbox 360 and PlayStation 3 due to the Vita's OLED-based screen, which they felt better portray the game's palette.
 While content was cut during the original version's development, the team decided against going back and restoring it, instead creating new additional content.
 The controls were also adjusted to suit the new platform.
 Muramasa Rebirth was published in Japan by Marvelous AQL on March 28, 2013.
 The game's Western release was handled by Aksys Games, which also created a new localization.
 Compared to the original version, which was described as a direct translation, Aksys Games' version was more "flavorful" and more faithful to the original text.
-It released in North America on June 25.
-It was released in Europe and Australia through PlayStation Network on October 16.
+It was released in North America on June 25, followed by Europe and Australia through PlayStation Network on October 16.